STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Introduction

 \subsection{Our Contributions}

-This paper develops a novel local SGD scheme, named STSyn, with heterogeneous synchronization under homogenous data distribution in a distributed PS architecture that enables straggler mitigation.
-The main contributions of our work are summarized as follows: \begin{itemize} \item We propose a novel local SGD scheme that allows different numbers of local updates across workers with robustness to stragglers.
-Although quite some local SGD variants with heterogeneous synchronization have been proposed previously, to the best of our knowledge, this is the first work to capitalize on heterogeneous synchronization to speed up local SGD under homogenous data distribution.
+This paper investigates the efficiency of straggler mitigation with heterogeneous synchronization both under homogenous and heterogeneous data distributions in a distributed PS-based architecture.
+The main contributions of our work are as follows: \begin{itemize} \item First, we propose a novel local SGD scheme that allows different numbers of local updates across workers while remaining robust to stragglers.
+Our approach builds on previous works that use heterogeneous synchronization, but we enhance it with straggler-tolerant techniques and the inclusion of all effective local updates from every worker to improve both time and communication efficiency.

-\item We provide the analysis of the average runtime, average number of uploading workers and average number of local updates per round, to justify the improvement of STSyn in time and communication efficiency.
-We also analytically establish the convergence of STSyn and prove that it can achieve a sublinear convergence rate of $\mathcal{O}(1/J)$ as other local SGD variants, yet with a reduced convergence upper bound.
+\item Second, we provide an analysis of the average runtime, average number of uploading workers and average number of local updates per round, to justify the improvement in time and communication efficiency of our proposed scheme, named STSyn.
+We also rigorously establish the convergence of STSyn and prove that it can achieve a sublinear convergence rate, similar to other local SGD variants, but with a reduced convergence upper bound.

-\item Finally, we present experiment results to corroborate the superiority of STSyn against state-of-the-art schemes in terms of wall-clock time and communication efficiency for independently and identically distributed (i.i.d.) data.
-The influence of the system hyper-parameters is also studied.
+\item Finally, we present experimental results to corroborate the superiority of STSyn against state-of-the-art schemes for both homogeneous and heterogeneous data distributions in terms of wall-clock time and communication efficiency.
+We also study the influence of system hyper-parameters. \end{itemize}